isabella232/dde-handsonlab/step5/README.md

    You can now browse to http://localhost again, and you should see a new title on the application, as well as a new background colour :)

+Docker Apps are a new, open source tool built on the [CNAB](https://cnab.io) specification.
+For one example of how Docker Apps are being used by a development team there are two great blog posts by Docker Captain Michael Irwin:
+* [Using Docker App in Development](https://blog.mikesir87.io/2019/03/using-docker-app-in-development/) which details multiple development teams work together on an application, using the Docker App spec as the key artifact
+* [Keeping Docker App Updated](https://blog.mikesir87.io/2019/03/keeping-docker-app-updated/) details how Michael's team uses CI to keep their Docker App spec up-to-date with all the latest code changes

 ## Clean up